leolara/hapi-mongoose-handler/README.md

 If you want to overload an individual handler.

-//3) we create a new generic handler with the prevous model var SomeHandler = new Handler();

-If you want to overload an individual handler.

 ```javascript
 //3) we create a new generic handler with the prevous model
 var SomeHandler = new Handler({